dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

 comparison.
 The boolean A field allows the full set of relational comparison operations to be synthesized from these three instructions.
 The Lua code generator produces either 0 or 1 for the boolean A.

-For the fall-through case, a ``JMP`` is always expected, in order to optimize execution in the virtual machine.
+For the fall-through case, a ``JMP`` instruction is always expected, in order to optimize execution in the virtual machine.
 In effect, ``EQ``, ``LT`` and ``LE`` must always be paired with a following ``JMP`` instruction.

 Examples
 --------